1. Nature of operations:

 - equity investments held for trading, and

 - equity investments for which the entity has not elected to recognise fair value gains and losses through OCI.
+Financial assets classified at FVTPL comprise investments in mutual funds.

-Derivatives
+(v) Derivatives

-Derivatives are only used for economic hedging purposes and not as speculative investments.
-However, where derivatives do not meet the hedge accounting criteria, they are classified as "held for trading" for accounting purposes and are accounted for at FVTPL.
+and are accounted for at FVTPL.
 The Company uses forward currency contracts, to hedge its foreign currency risks.
 They are presented as current assets or liabilities to the extent they are expected to be settled within 12 months after the end of the reporting period.

-Further information about the derivatives used by the Company is provided in Note 47(v)
+Further information about the derivatives used by the Company is provided in Note 47(v).

 7 Investments in subsidiary Accounting Policy